- Advertising can't be done in one night, it requires careful evaluation of your business and its goals.

-- There are 5 elements that require your attention when designing advertising strategy for your business.
+- There are 5 elements that require your attention when designing an advertising strategy for your business.
 Read the article to find out what they are.

-Advertising a new or existing business can seem like a daunting task.
+Advertising a new business can seem like a daunting task.
 You want to spend your budget effectively but there are so many options.
 One means of dealing with this is to break down your approach into achievable steps.

-1) Take a look at your business
+- Take a look at your business

 This is where developing short and long-term goals based on your budget can be helpful.
 These could range from an entire rebrand through to digital and traditional campaigns.
 An example of a short-term goal could be redesigning your website and a long-term goal may be increasing your website traffic through Search Engine Optimisation (SEO) and Search Engine Marketing (SEM) services.

-2) But first, brand identity is essential
+2. Brand identity is essential

 Your company brand is the public face of your business and sets the tone for how you will be perceived by potential consumers.
 Maybe when you first started, the logo created by the niece of a friend was sufficient for your business, however, several years on it might be time for an update.
 A tired old logo gives the impression of a tired old business, whereas a new logo is an excellent reason for a total brand refresh.

 A brand is made up of a number of elements, such as logo, tagline, jingle and colour palette, but it’s more than that.
 A good brand should represent the essence of the company – who you are, what you offer, what you value, and what a consumer can expect when they use your services.

 While you may think your current website is serviceable, but just like fashion, websites go out of style or lose their functionality as technology advances.
 For example, it is now essential to have a fully responsive or ‘optimised’ website that will translate to a phone or tablet screen, as consumers are no longer only viewing your website on a PC or laptop.